 Purchasing a Massachusetts home together can represent a significant outlay of funds for one or both members of the divorcing party.
 When it comes to a divorce both members are going to have have an active interest in ensuring that their part of the investment is protected whether there was a cash outlay or not.

-Divorce can often times be a highly charged emotional event.
+Selling a home while divorcing can often times be a highly charged emotional event.
 Even in an amicable divorce there could be times when discussing the sale of the home could lead to rash decisions.
 Keep a close lid on your feelings and make sure that you are not led by emotion into a bad decision.
 You will need to keep in perspective that this should be a smart business decision.
 If you are selling a home and getting a divorce in Massachusetts it goes without saying that you will want a competent representative in your corner.
 A good Massachusetts divorce attorney is something both sides should have unless you think things can be worked out through mediation.

 There are typically three scenarios when selling a home in a divorce: